davidly/ntvcm/README.md

 modes, which hurts the performance of each.
 An interesting fact is that on modern CPUs, code for computing parity of a byte is faster than a 256-element lookup table. zexall.com runs 5.748 billion instructions shared with the 8080, and just 16 million instructions unique to the Z80; optimizing for the 8080 will have the most impact.
+Zexall.com runs in about 26 seconds using the Microsoft compiler and 21 seconds using the Gnu compiler.

 Cycle counts are pretty close, but not precise.
 I used documented numbers, which are sometimes incorrect.
 And I made guesses for cycle counts for undocumented Z80 instructions.